 It’s important to have healthy levels of both types of cholesterol.
-Cholesterol level is derived from the sum of your HDL and LDL, usually measured in milligrams per tenth-liter (mg/dL) of blood.
-It should stay below 200 mg/dL, specifically, LDL cholesterol should be no more than 130 mg/dL and HDL should be at least 35 mg/dL.
-It would be preferable and healthier for the heart to have higher amounts of HDL as it can be a protection against heart disease.
+Cholesterol level is derived from the sum of your HDL and LDL, usually measured in milligrams per tenth-liter (mg/) of blood.
+It should stay below 200 mg/, specifically, LDL cholesterol should be no more than 130 mg/ and HDL should be at least 35 mg/.
+It would be healthier for the heart to have higher amounts of HDL as it can be a protection against heart disease.

 Check out some of our available supplements to help you regulate your cholesterol levels here.

 Zoeharcombe.com.
 (2011).
 We have got cholesterol completely wrong | Zoë Harcombe. ] Available at: http://www.zoeharcombe.com/the-knowledge/we-have-got-cholesterol-completely-wrong/ [Accessed 13 May 2016].https://www.verywell.com/benefits-of-cholesterol-what-is-it-good-for-3859584